 GN15.5.
 Non-communicable diseases are illnesses that are not passed from person to person.
 They tend to be of long duration and generally slow progression and are of four main types: cardiovascular diseases (for example, heart attacks and stroke); cancers; chronic respiratory diseases (for example, chronic obstructive pulmonary disease and asthma); and diabetes.

 GN15.6.
-The types of projects that may contribute to increased health risks and, therefore, call for particular consideration, include projects that create permanent or temporary water bodies that may increase incidences of water-borne diseases, such as dams, irrigation schemes, construction pits or other depressions; projects in areas that lack adequate sanitary wastewater discharge and treatment infrastructure; projects that may result in exposure to hazardous material or contribute to a higher incidence of non-communicable diseases; or projects that exacerbate existing health conditions.
+The types of projects that may contribute to increased health risks and, therefore, call for particular consideration, include projects that create permanent or temporary water bodies that may increase incidences of water-borne, water-based or water-related diseases, such as dams, irrigation schemes, construction pits or other depressions; projects in areas that lack adequate sanitary wastewater discharge and treatment infrastructure; projects that may result in exposure to hazardous material or contribute to a higher incidence of non-communicable diseases; or projects that exacerbate existing health conditions.

 GN15.7.
 Project-related health risks are assessed as part of the environmental and social assessment or, depending on the nature and significance of the project activities and the potential risks and impacts, through a standalone health impact assessment.
 Where appropriate, measures to avoid, minimize, or mitigate risks and impacts identified during the assessment are integrated into the project’s design and implemented throughout the life-cycle of the project.